promet/eas-demosite/README.md

 ### Getting Started

 * You need to edit your machine's local host file.
-Add the entry 110.33.36.11 default-d7.dev
+Add the entry 10.33.36.11 default-d7.dev
 * Make a copy of cnf/config.yml.dist: `cp cnf/config.yml.dist cnf/config.yml`
+* Make a copy of env.dist: `cp env.dist .env`
 * Run `vagrant up --provision` to build the environment.
 * ssh in with `vagrant ssh`
 * Navigate to `/var/www/sites/PROJECT`.